pacificclimate/crmprtd/README.md

 The most common usage pattern for the `crmprtd` is to configure a number of scripts to run on an hourly or daily basis.

-Some of the data sources require authentication.
-For most scripts, credentials can be provided as command line arguments, or more preferrably, entries in a yaml config file.
-A sample version of this file can be see [here](https://github.com/pacificclimate/crmprtd/blob/master/auth.yaml).
-This is then sources by passing the file location with the `--auth` argument and the key with the `--auth_key` argument.
+Some data sources require authentication.
+For most scripts, credentials can be provided as command line arguments, or, preferably, entries in a yaml config file.
+A sample version of this file can be seen [here](https://github.com/pacificclimate/crmprtd/blob/master/auth.yaml).
+The location of the config is passed with the `--auth` argument and the key with the `--auth_key` argument.

+### Downloading data

 Each network has a `download_[network_name]` script which will download data.
 The standard output stream of this script can be redirected into a file or piped into `crmprtd_process`.  `crmprtd_process` will take the data and run it through a series of formatting changes and checks before inserting the data into the database.